KewalinSamart/CPBS7711_module3/README.md

 Visualization details:
   - Each circle represents a gene
   - Different colors indicate different loci that the genes belong to
-  - Circle's size represents their final gene score
+  - Circle's size represents their final gene score: a higher score, a bigger circle
   - Edges are gene-gene interaction based on the input network

     2.1 full final solution with no score cutoff applied –– kamada kawai layout